Tekken: Bloodline: Synopsis

 Jin Kazama is a young martial artist living with his pacifist mother, Jun Kazama, on Yakushima Island.
 One day, the ancient demon Ogre attacks their home, ultimately leading to Jun's death.
 Following the instructions given in her last words, Jin meets with his grandfather, a businessman and martial artist named Heihachi Mishima.
 Heihachi takes an interest in Jin and trains him in the more violent Mishima style of martial arts in order to avenge Jun, instructing Jin to drop the pacifist methods of the Kazama Style.
 After four years of training, Heihachi begins the King of Iron Fist tournament where Jin will compete to draw out Ogre.

-Following his arrival in Cusco for the tournament, Jin learns that his father is Kazuya Mishima, a martial artist with the power of a devil.
+Following his arrival in Cusco for the tournament, Jin learns that his father is Kazuya Mishima, a martial artist with the power of Devil.
 Heihachi killed Kazuya in the previous tournament to stop him from ruining the world.
-Jin inherited from his father the Devil Gene which attracted Ogre to his home.
-In the King of Iron Fist tournament, Jin becomes conflicted about his violent style after breaking one of his rival's legs.
-For the next match, Jin abandons the Mishima values as he also befriends fighter and a fellow high school student, Ling Xiaoyu who reminds him of his mother's methods, as well as earning a friendly rivalry with Hwoarang, and befriends with Julia Chang and the tournament veteran Paul Phoenix.
-Now in peace, Jin wins the tournament.
+Jin inherited the Devil Gene from his father, which attracted Ogre to his home.
+In the King of Iron Fist tournament, Jin becomes conflicted about his violent style after breaking one of his rivals' legs.
+For the next match, Jin abandons the Mishima values as he also befriends another fighter and fellow high school student, Ling Xiaoyu, who reminds him of his mother's methods, as well as earning a friendly rivalry with Hwoarang.
+He also befriends Julia Chang and the tournament veteran, Paul Phoenix.
+Now at peace, Jin wins the tournament.
 Angered by Jin's pacifism, Heihachi challenges Jin to prove he is the winner of the tournament, but their fight is interrupted by Ogre's reawakening.
-Jin manages to defeat Ogre, with the help from Xiaoyu, Hwoarang, Paul and Julia, but is killed by Heihachi in the aftermath as it is revealed that Heihachi feared that he would become like his father.
-Jin finds his mother on his road to the afterlife, but his Devil Gene awakens and revives him in a demonic form with black feathered wings, different Kazuya’s own form.
-Jin easily subdues Heihachi and nearly killed him.
-As Xiaoyu and Hwoarang’s pleases reaches his ears, Jin regain partial of his humanity from being succumbed by the same power’s violent intent which corrupted Kazuya, then flies away to an unknown point.
+Jin manages to defeat Ogre with the help from Xiaoyu, Hwoarang, Paul and Julia, but he is killed by Heihachi in the aftermath as it is revealed that Heihachi feared that he would become like his father.
+Jin finds his mother on his road to the afterlife, but his Devil Gene awakens and revives him in a demonic form with black feathered wings.
+Jin easily subdues Heihachi and nearly kills him.
+As Xiaoyu and Hwoarang's pleas reach his ears, Jin flies away to an unknown point.